k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_delete_only_task.md

 Note:

 - It is possible to set an array value in a Custom Logic's parameter.
-For example: {1,2,3}, {"Open", "Close"}.
+The values are populated as a String with the delimiter, set in the Broadway flow.
+For example: 1,2,3 or CA,NY.

  [![Previous](/articles/images/Previous.png)](18_load_task_data_versioning_mode.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](20_reserve_only_task.md)